Go to top of page

 Transition programs:

-• are delivered from locations in Adelaide, Noarlunga and Elizabeth
+• are delivered from locations in Noarlunga, Adelaide and Elizabeth.

-• are run by teachers and specialised disability support staff
+• are delivered by teachers and assisted by specialised disability support staff

-• require attendance 1 day a week for up to 40 weeks
+• require students to attend 1 day a week for up to 40 weeks

-• have class sizes of up to 12 students.
+• have class sizes up to 12 students.

 Disability Transition Advisers support schools and lead career education for students with disability.
 This includes identifying and developing appropriate SACE curriculum pathways (PDF 86 KB) .